SavageLabs/IllyriaCore/CONTRIBUTING.md

-## How to contribute to SavageFactions
+## How to contribute to IllyriaCore

 	#### **Did you find a bug?**

-	* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/SavageLLC/SkIDE/issues).
+	* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/illyria-io/IllyriaCore/issues).

-	* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/SavageLLC/SkIDE/issues/new).
+	* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/illyria-io/IllyriaCore/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or a **snippet of the logs** demonstrating the expected behavior that is not occurring.

 	#### **Did you write a patch that fixes a bug?**